Paul Gallacher

 Paul James Gallacher (born 16 August 1979) is a Scottish former professional footballer who currently is the goalkeeping coach for Heart of Midlothian.
-Gallacher made eight appearances for the Scottish national team between 2002 and 2004.
+Gallacher made eight appearances for the Scotland national team between 2002 and 2004.
 He started his career at Dundee United and made 127 appearances for them over a seven-year period, and has also played for Airdrieonians, Norwich City, Gillingham, Sheffield Wednesday, Dunfermline Athletic, St Mirren, Ross County and Partick Thistle.

 He is the son of Jim Gallacher, a goalkeeper who played in the Scottish Football League for 22 years, and the cousin of full-back Tony Gallacher, who was previously on the books of Liverpool.

 Career

 Dundee United

 Gallacher was born in Glasgow, and started his career with Gleniffer Thistle Boys Club.
 He signed S Form with Dundee United after he left school in 1996 and spent eight years with the club.
 He had a short loan spell at Lochee United and Airdrieonians in 1999 but became first choice with Dundee United at the start of 2001, replacing Alan Combe in the team.
 Gallacher was a regular for Berti Vogts' Scotland squads, winning eight international caps between 2002 and 2004.